sellpy/frontend-designer-sandbox/README.md

 Implement as much of the design that you created in the previous step as you can.
 Try to focus on one component at a time to make sure it is as good as it can be before continuing.
 It is better to have a few components implemented well than all of the propsed components implemented poorly.

-#### The following guidlines apply:
+#### The following guidelines apply:

 - Buttons and clickable/tappable objects do not have to function unless their function is only graphical (ex: hiding/showing information) in that case where it is relevant to the design it is preferable if it works.
 - You do not have to implement any image switching or zoom.
-- The mobile view is just as imnportant as the desktop view.
+- The mobile view is just as important as the desktop view.
-- Information about the 3 item exaples presented above are present in the items.js file in the "resources" folder.
+- Information about the 3 item examples presented above are present in the items.js file in the "resources" folder.
 - If you feel that you are missing data from the items provided feel free to add and make stuff up.

 #### Submission